qinghuacc/splunkalert/README.md

 I wrote this to get some added value out of free splunk.
 Losing alert functionality after the enterprise trial license expires dramatically reduces usefulness in a home lab splunk setup.
 The idea is to run this as a cronjob either on the Splunk server or any other box that can reach the API interface (http://splunk:8089) of splunk.

-As written, the script assumes authentication is needed, ie, the enterprise trial license is still active, but you can still use it by simply removing the authentication settings.
+As written, the script assumes authentication is needed, ie, the enterprise trial license is still active, but you can still use it by removing the authentication settings.
 See this article for guidance - https://answers.splunk.com/answers/43809/does-splunk-free-license-allow-usage-of-rest-api.html

 ## Instructions